PipelineDeals/engineering_docs/manager_resources/README.md

 * Deliver frank's performance review on 2/23, utilizing the performance appraisal framework.
 * Own + deploy the faster deployment solution.

+Note that the goals do not have to be fully quantitative.
+There can be qualitative goals in there.
+Just touch upon each of them in the 1o1 and ensure it's going in the right direction.

-Take notes about how your direct did for each of their previous goals.
+At the end of the quarter, take notes about how your direct did for each of their previous goals by compiling your notes from the weekly 1o1s.

-# One on Ones
+# One on Ones (1o1s)

 In general, we follow the format outlined by manager-tools.com for one-on-ones.